Can You Take Tylenol While Pregnant?

 Pregnancy can be a truly joyful and exciting time, but it can also bring along some pretty irritating aches and pains.
 Things like relentless backaches to pelvic pain to swollen ankles are all too common in the pregnancy experience, especially in your third trimester.

-And if, like many other pregnant people, you’re paying closer attention to how the things you eat and drink can affect your baby, you might be wondering how pain medication fits in—and whether you can take anything to help with the ever-growing list of ways your body seems to be screaming at you.
+And if, like many others who are pregnant, you're paying closer attention to how the things you eat and drink can affect your baby, you might be wondering how pain medication fits in—and whether you can take anything to help with the ever-growing list of ways your body seems to be screaming at you.

-Rest assured, your physical discomfort can be soothed!
-Tylenol (acetaminophen) is the go-to pain killer and fever reducer for pregnancy, and here’s everything you need to know about why it’s considered safe and how to manage your doses.
+The good news is that you can take something.
+Acetaminophen (the generic name for Tylenol) is the go-to painkiller and fever reducer for pregnancy, and here's everything you need to know about why it's considered safe and how to manage your doses.

 Can I take Tylenol while pregnant?